qualityshepherd/brine/assets/posts/vonneguts_8_basics_of_ttrpg_writing.md

 **2. Give the reader at least one character he or she can root for.**

 As the reader of RPGs is a GM, this is _essential_, and perhaps better stated as: _Give the GM one character they are dying to play_.
 In a broader sense, give the GM _things_ that make them REALLY want to run your shite for their table.

-I just sat here for a minute thinking back and yes, it's often the NPCs that suck me in.
+I just sat here for a minute thinking back and yes, it's usually an NPC that sucks me in.
+My mind immediately goes to Gus L's [Prison of the Hated Pretender](https://preview.drivethrurpg.com/en/product/333389/Prison-of-the-Hated-Pretender).
+I wanted to play the Pretender SO bad!

 **3. Every character should want something, even if it is only a glass of water.**